jrcain-usgs/asc-public-docs/docs/concepts/missions/lro/lroc-wac-data.md

     export ISISDATA=/path/of/your/choice
     ```

-    This command downloads auxilliary files, including those needed for calibration (~5GB), without downloading the whole LRO kernel set, which is quite large.
+    This command downloads auxiliary files, including those needed for calibration (~5GB), without downloading the whole LRO kernel set, which is quite large.

     ```sh
     downloadIsisData lro $ISISDATA --no-kernels